Declaration of Facts: Background

 From 1922, German Bible Students (Ernste Bibelforscher) were arrested on charges of illegal peddling as they publicly distributed Watch Tower Society literature.
 Between 1927 and 1930, almost 5,000 charges were laid against members of the group, and although most ended in acquittals some "severe sentences" were also handed down.
 In November 1931 Bavarian authorities used new emergency ordinances relating to political disturbances to confiscate and ban Watch Tower Society literature.
 By the end of 1932 more than 2,300 charges against Bible Students were pending.

 Restrictions tightened with the appointment of Adolf Hitler as Germany's new Chancellor on January 30, 1933.
 On February 4 he issued a decree permitting the police to confiscate literature "endangering public order and security" and also restrict freedoms of assembly.
 By mid-1933 the work of the group–by then known as Jehovah's witnesses–had been banned in most German states, with members accused of being Communists and associating with the Jews in subversive political movements.
 Members' homes were frequently searched by police for incriminating literature and on April 24 the International Bible Students Association (IBSA) headquarters in Magdeburg was briefly occupied by police.

 Authorities objected to the influence of religious minorities such as Jehovah's Witnesses because they "contributed to the ideological fragmentation of the German people", but they also viewed the group as a threat to the mainstream Christian denominations.
 A Ministry of the Interior decree stated:

 In June Watch Tower Society president Joseph Rutherford and Nathan Knorr traveled to Berlin to attempt to negotiate the possibilities of continuing preaching activity in Germany.
 While there, they organized a public convention to be held in Berlin on June 25, 1933 to release a Declaration of Facts, which had been written by Rutherford.
 They hoped the document would convince Hitler, government officials and the public that Jehovah's Witnesses posed no threat to the German people and the state.
-The Declaration would assert the group's political neutrality and protest against the "meddling" of the Hitler government into the Witnesses' preaching work.
-It was to be translated into German by branch overseer Paul Balzereit and presented to the conventioners for adoption.